-One of the studies included in this review reported that the three most frequent indications for CS were obstructed labour, previous CS and antepartum haemorrhage30.
-Prolonged or obstructed labour accounted for almost 40% of the CSs performed30 and are associated with maternal and foetal mortality and morbidity46.
-The possible reason for the high incidence of obstructed labour might be poor ANC follow up, long travel time to a health facility and poor use of partographs during labour^{30,47-54}.
+One of the studies included in this review reported that the three most frequent indications for CS were obstructed labour, previous CS and antepartum haemorrhage.
+Prolonged or obstructed labour accounted for almost 40% of the CSs performed and are associated with maternal and foetal mortality and morbidity.
+The possible reason for the high incidence of obstructed labour might be poor ANC follow up, long travel time to a health facility and poor use of partographs during labour30,47-54.

 ANC follow up might be important in order to identify risk factors and reduce the incidence of obstructed labour in Sierra Leone.
-The association between ANC visits and obstructed labour are supported by findings in studies conducted in Northwest Ethiopia47 and Southwest Ethiopia54.
-The trend in seeking ANC is positive in Sierra Leone, and it seems that access to and usage of ANC services is increasing12.
+The association between ANC visits and obstructed labour are supported by findings in studies conducted in Northwest Ethiopia and Southwest Ethiopia.
+The trend in seeking ANC is positive in Sierra Leone, and it seems that access to and usage of ANC services is increasing.
 This is an important step in the right direction to prevent maternal deaths by identifying and managing obstetric complications.
 Although increased utilization of ANC services is important, the quality of ANC services is also crucial.

 Long distance to a health facility may also explain the high incidence of obstructed labour as indication for CS in Sierra Leone.
-This is supported by studies in Northwest Ethiopia47 and Central Ethiopia51, which found a significant association between longer travel time and obstructed labour.
-The three delays model proposes that maternal mortality is associated with delays in (1) decision to seek care, (2) reaching a health facility and (3) receiving adequate care^{55,56}.
+This is supported by studies in Northwest Ethiopia and Central Ethiopia, which found a significant association between longer travel time and obstructed labour.
+The three delays model proposes that maternal mortality is associated with delays in (1) decision to seek care, (2) reaching a health facility and (3) receiving adequate care.
 Improvement of road and infrastructure, as well as the referral system, would contribute to timely diagnosis and intervention, and thereby prevent poor outcome in case of obstructed labour.
-To improve the referral system, the National Emergency Medical Service (NEMS) was implemented in 201857.
-In May 2019, the NEMS became operative at national level with 80 ambulances, 450 certified paramedics and 450 certified drivers57.
-According to data collected between December 2018 and March 2020, a total of 35 493 missions have been handled by the NEMS57.
-Of these, 49% were obstetric and gynaecological missions57.
-The implementation of the NEMS probably has contributed to the decrease in maternal mortality and morbidity, and increase in CS rate, but further studies are needed to assess specific outcomes.
+To improve the referral system, the National Emergency Medical Service (NEMS) was implemented in 2018.
+In May 2019, the NEMS became operative at national level with 80 ambulances, 450 certified paramedics and 450 certified drivers.
+According to data collected between December 2018 and March 2020, a total of 35 493 missions have been handled by the NEMS probably has contributed to the decrease in maternal mortality and morbidity, and increase in CS rate, but further studies are needed to assess specific outcomes.